 2

-Use secrets management.
+Use secrets care.

 Hard-coded API keys and passwords are one of the top causes of breaches.
 Basically, tools like HashiCorp Vault or AWS Secrets Manager store them safely.
 You should also scan for leaked secrets with tools like GitLeaks.